ooni/ooni.org/content/post/2022-state-of-internet-censorship-vietnam/index.md

 Figure 21: Allowing access in half of 2022 of FPT provider on Luatkhoa page.

 The88project (https://the88project.org/) is a site with a database of activists and information about arrest and harassment incidents.
 The88project was tested on Vietnam mobile, VNPT, FPT and Viettel networks with 165 tests, but only 19 corresponding to 11.52% of them can be accessed.
 Accessibility to the site was found through VNPT and FPT networks while it was completely blocked by Viettel and Vietnam mobile.
 Network operators VNPT and Viettel used IP address blocks while FPT used DNS level interference.
 VNPT and FPT took turns opening the internet port on the following days:

-Table 4: Information of date, ISPs on internet allowing access in Vietnam

 | Date              | ISPs’ allowing access |
 |-------------------|-----------------------|